 The 5 most exotic Asian restaurants in Brussels

-Belgian-Korean chef Sang-Hoon Degeimbre recently opened this small bistro occupying two floors of a narrow house in downtown Brussels.
+Belgian-Korean chef Sang-Hoon Degeimbre runs this intimate bistro occupying two floors of a narrow house in downtown Brussels.
 It has a relaxed designer interior with colourful vintage tables and stools.
 The food is served Korean style in a series of small bowls accompanied by a long wooden spoon.
 The cooking is inventive, based on ideas the chef has picked up on his travels.

 3) Hong Kong Delight